thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ```

 Note also that the `IModel` interface includes an `accept(IModelVisitor visitor)` method, useful
-for traversing an entire model looking for specific nodes or relevant data the *Visitor* pattern.
+for traversing an entire model looking for specific nodes or relevant data using the *Visitor*
+pattern.

 **Using the `structureHandler`**